AlterRSPS/Alter/README.md

 * Also make sure you have [Intellij](https://www.jetbrains.com/idea/download/#section=windows) installed, how to install intellij: [Youtube](https://www.youtube.com/watch?v=t8T5Qwa5d_o)

-> [!NOTE]
+> [!TIP]
-> Side note: Better use `Intellij 2023.2.6` : https://download.jetbrains.com/idea/ideaIU-2023.2.6.exe , as most of us noticed alot of flaws with kotlin script on newer Intellij versions
+> Side note: Recommended to use `Intellij 2024.3.x+` It seems that it's more stable for Kotlin Script than older versions.

 * Secondly open Intellij, (If you already have a project open, either do `File -> Close`, or `File -> New -> Project from Version Control`)
 * If you decided to use `Close method` you will see this window, click on `Get from VCS`